DziarnowskiJ/AdventOfCode/README.md

 ## [Day 2: Rock Paper Scissors](https://adventofcode.com/2022/day/2)

 A very simple exercise that required me to use Map.
-It was simply implementing the scoring system for the rock-paper-scissors game
+It was just implementation of the scoring system for the rock-paper-scissors game

 ## [Day 3: Rucksack Reorganization](https://adventofcode.com/2022/day/3)